Agriculture Technology From Location

 Today’s farmers use sophisticated agriculture technology because they can save time and money.

-Precision farming uses GPS on the field.
-While satellites and drones collect vegetation and weather information from the sky.
+For example, farmers use precision GPS on the field to save fertilizer.
+Also, satellites and drones collect vegetation, topography and weather information from the sky.

-Where does this data all go?
-That’s why agriculture maps serve it to the people.
-Let’s look at some agriculture technology examples.
+All this data can go into agriculture maps for better decision-making.
+Let’s look at some other agriculture technology examples.